timafedoruk/pro-test/README.md

 # pro-test
 This is a web page for a web application testing company.

-It is my real project.
+It is my first real project.
+I learned how to make animations and better understood the functionality of JS.

 I used jquery, it was lighter than Vanilla JS.
-I learned how to make animations and better understood the functionality of JS.